mohammadali-arjomand/donyayeserial-scrapper/README.md

 ```
 > This is a random-typed text!

-Now, open `scrapping.ipynb` and run all cell but last one, now you have lots of files like this:
+Now, open `scrapping.ipynb` and run all cells but the last one, now you have lots of files like this:
 ```
 dls-movie.json
 dls-series.json